Ola Electric, Mahindra bid for incentives under country's $2.4 bn battery scheme

 EV maker Ola Electric, Hyundai Global Motors and Mahindra have submitted bids under the country's $2.4 billion battery scheme, Reuters reported, citing sources.
 Along with these companies, conglomerate Reliance Industries also submitted its bid for the scheme.

 The scheme is a part of an incentive program that was finalized last year to encourage companies to invest in the local manufacturing of batteries as the government looks to establish a domestic supply chain for clean transport and build storage for renewable energy.
+It aims to establish a total of 50 gigawatt hours (Gwh) of battery storage capacity over five years, expecting it to attract direct investment of about $6 billion.

 Similar BikesFind More Bikes